nynhex/biz/README.md

   config.time_zone = 'America/Los_Angeles'
 end
 ```

+Shifts act as exceptions to the hours configured for a particular date.
+That
+is, if a date contains both hours-based intervals and shifts, the shifts are in
+force and the intervals are disregarded.

 Periods occurring on holidays are disregarded.
 Similarly, any segment of a
 period that overlaps with a break is treated as inactive.